Twitter silences some verified accounts after wave of hacks | MarketScreener

-WASHINGTON, July 15 (Reuters) - A series of high-profile
+SAN FRANCISCO, July 15 (Reuters) - A series of high-profile

 Twitter accounts were hijacked on Wednesday, with some